You may have seen a lot of “interest rate hikes” headlines around.

-Interest rates are one of the most talked about things in the world of finance.
+Interest rates are generally one of the most talked about topics in the world of finance.
 But even more so when there’s another word bounding around - inflation.

 What are interest rates?

 But when you hear them pop up (whether it’s from the BBC, at the pub or in the papers) the likelihood is people aren’t talking about the rate they get on their current account.

 Instead, they’ll be talking about the interest rates that central banks set.

 Almost every country in the world has a central bank.
-The UK’s central bank is the Bank of England and, in the US, it’s the Federal Reserve and in the Eurozone (they got really creative) with the ECB or European Central Bank.
+The UK’s central bank is the Bank of England, in the US it’s the Federal Reserve and in the Eurozone (they got really creative) with the ECB or European Central Bank.

-Changes in interest rates will impact different types of assets in different ways.
+Changes in interest rates impact different types of assets in different ways.

 How do interest rates affect stock prices?